 7. BECOMING OPERATIONAL

 7.1 The Company shall connect and Energise the User's Equipment at the Connection Site during the course of and in accordance with the Commissioning Programme and thereafter upon compliance by the User with the provisions of Clause 5 and provided (1) the Construction Works excluding the Network Options Assessment Works shall be Commissioned and (2) [the Network Options Assessment Works and Third Party Works shall be completed The Company shall forthwith notify the User in writing that the Connection Site shall become Operational.

+7.2 Compliance with Original Red Line Boundary -add only where it’s a Gated Agreement for a direct connection

+If a User is not compliant at a User Progression Milestone with the Original Red Line Boundary (other than as it may be changed under the Gate 2 Criteria) for one or more technologies, The Company shall be entitled to amend the Construction Agreement and as a consequence the Bilateral Connection Agreement to:

+reduce the Installed Capacity (of each technology that is non-compliant).

+remove that technology if the Installed Capacity of a technology is reduced to 0 MW.

+reduce the [relevant capacity] if the sum of the Installed Capacity of all technologies is reduced such that it is less than the [capacity] and such that the [capacity] is no higher than the sum of the Installed Capacity of all technologies.]

 8. Compliance with Site Specific Technical Conditions